Covid-19 Update from Bobby Jones Links

 Amy Buchanan

 Golf and country clubs offered full club membership and some type of junior plan enabling those under 40 to join for less or pay later.
-Some clubs threw in a senior membership for those over 65.
+Some clubs added a senior membership for those over 65.
 That was it.

 But simple was not better.
-What we have learned is that membership offerings have to be tailored to a prospective member’s ability to pay and stage of life.
+We have learned that membership offerings must be tailored to a prospective member’s ability to pay and stage of life.

 Today, a good membership plan begins with what is known as a young professional membership.
-For those in their 20’s just starting out and laden with student debt, dues are greatly reduced.
-Otherwise, they can’t afford to join a club and the incremental revenue is lost.
+For those in their 20s just starting and laden with student debt, dues are greatly reduced.
+Otherwise, they can’t afford to join a club, and the incremental revenue is lost.

-As young professionals age into their 30s and make more money, dues increase but still remain less than regular dues.
-And then somewhere in their 40s, as they reach their peak earning years, they move into paying regular club dues and stay there for decades.
+As young professionals age into their 30s and make more money, dues increase but remain less than full or regular dues.
+And then, somewhere in their 40s, as they reach their peak earning years, they move into paying regular club dues and stay there for decades.

 That is going up the bell curve.

-In fact, we think it wise that once a member reaches 80, their dues should be free.
-Members can’t play golf like they used to or if at all, but they still have their social life at the club and will support it through dining and participating in social activities.
+We think it wise that their dues should be free once a member reaches 80.
+Members can’t play golf like they used to, or if at all, but they still have their social life at the club and will support it through dining and participating in social activities.
 Everyone wins.

-In reality, each club and market is different, but we hope you get the point.
-A bell curved type membership plan will result in more members, more fun, and more revenue.
+Each club and market is different, but we hope you get the point.
+A bell-curved membership plan will result in more members, fun, and revenue.

 Keep up with us on social media!